balogsun/SeunB-tasks-docs/monitor.md

 ### Open `/etc/grafana.ini` File

-Paste this content and update the values:
+Paste this content and update the values with your own:

 ```ini
 [smtp]